 Noting the findings of the NSSS report could cause distress, Professor Stirling says Flinders Counselling Services are at the ready to provide immediate support for any students.
 Assistance is also available for staff via Flinders’ Employee Assistance Program.

-Flinders University’s summary results can be found on our Safety on Campus page, and the national survey responses are available via Universities Australia.
+A Snapshot of Flinders University’s results can be found here and the national survey responses are available via Universities Australia.